HumanBrainED/RheMAP-Surf/preprocessing.md

 4. **Reference volume generation**
 Using the bounding boxes and a fixed 2-voxel margin, we generated multi-resolution reference volumes via a custom Python script.
 The generated voxel resolutions include: 0.5, 0.4, 0.3, 0.25, and 0.2 mm.

 The warped surfaces and reference volumes produced here are not only used in subsequent steps of the preprocessing pipeline, but also play a critical role in downstream analyses.
-In particular, they serve as the spatial framework for sampling randomized features in surface alignment tasks that approximate ANTs-based volume warp fields, and for evaluating the geometric correspondence between ANTs-warped surfaces and those aligned via MSM (Multimodal Surface Matching).
+In particular, they serve as the spatial framework for sampling randomized features in surface alignment tasks that approximate ANTs-derived volume warp fields, and for evaluating the geometric correspondence between ANTs-warped surfaces and those aligned via MSM (Multimodal Surface Matching).

 ---